Tour Details at a glance

 The saline desert of the Little Rann of Kutch is believed to have been a shallow sea and harbours no vegetation except on the fringes and bets ('islands' or elevated plateaus), the largest of which is over 30 square km in size.
 In the monsoon, the Rann is inundated for around a month and the bets are where the wildlife survive during this period.

-The Little Rann of Kutch is also where you’ll find much of India’s salt mining, and we will visit a family who eke out a living farming salt in this harsh unforgiving landscape.
+The Little Rann of Kutch is also where you'll find much of India's salt mining, and we will visit a family who eke out a living farming salt in this harsh unforgiving landscape.

 We then move on to Patan, and to the recently excavated Rani Ki Vav, an 11th century Stepwell that was added to UNESCO's list of World Heritage Monuments in just 2014.
 Stepwells are a distinctive form of subterranean water storage on the Indian subcontinent and the Rani Ki Vav is one of the best preserved of these remarkable wells.

 Excavation of the site began only in the late 1950s and because the well had been silted up for centuries the amazing carvings on the pillars and walls of the stepwell were found to be in pristine condition.

 Before heading to our Palace hotel in Poshina for the evening, we visit the famous Patola weavers of Patan and see some of the beautiful designs made by this fascinating method of dying and weaving.

 Day : 18 Poshina

 A leisurely day to explore Poshina Darbargadh (Palace), the village and the area around this remote village.
 Just minutes from the Rajasthani border, Poshina is nestled in a lush, green, hilly corner of the southernmost tip of the Aravali mountain range.